urdadx/blockade/README.md

-# blockade
+# Blockade

-Blockade is a browser extension that blocks distracting websites so you can regain your focus.
+Blockade is a browser extension that blocks distracting websites so you can stay more productive.

 ## Install Blockade